 By day, Lyn Huckabee works for the Massachusetts Department of Energy Resources.
-By night, she’s an avid home cook who tested recipes for Boston UnCommon, the Junior League of Boston Cookbook, spoke on a panel at TechMunch Boston 2011, and helps organize events for the Boston chapter of Green Drinks.
+By night, she’s an avid home cook who tested recipes for Boston UnCommon, the Junior League of Boston Cookbook, spoke on a panel at TechMunch Boston 2011, helps organize events for the Boston chapter of Green Drinks, and most recently she launched Rentwhich.com, a community for savvy renters.

 Tara Bellucci grew up in her family’s Connecticut kitchen where she developed a passion for simple Italian home cooking.
 Tara spends her non-Food Swap time as a blogger and photographer for Apartment Therapy, a popular interior design blog, and creating marketing for luxury real estate in Boston.